peterkappelt/Tradfri-FHEM/README.md

-# FHEM Trådfri Module
+# FHEM Trï¿½dfri Module

 This is a small extension module for the FHEM Home-Control software.
-It enables connectivity to an IKEA Trådfri gateway.
+It enables connectivity to an IKEA Trï¿½dfri gateway.

 ## Install to FHEM
 Run the following commands to add this repository to your FHEM setup: